masastack/MASA.Utils/src/Caller/Masa.Utils.Caller.HttpClient/README.md

     {
         options.UseHttpClient(httpClientBuilder =>
         {
-            httpClientBuilder.Name = "UserCaller";//When there is only one HttpClient, you can not assign a value to Name httpClientBuilder.BaseAddress = "http://localhost:5000" ;
+            httpClientBuilder.Name = "UserCaller";// The alias of the current Caller, when there is only one HttpClient, you can not assign a value to Name httpClientBuilder.BaseAddress = "http://localhost:5000" ;
         });
     });